+Any five 300- or 400-level courses: 15

-Total Hours Required 18 1 A minimum grade of C is required.
-2 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
-3 With approval, students may apply relevant Spanish special topics courses, one-time-only courses, internships, and independent studies to the minor.
+Total Hours Required 18

+1 A minimum grade of C is required.
+2 Up to 6 hours of General Education (<300 level) may be us 3 With approval, students may apply relevant Spanish spec / / ements of a minor.

+topics courses, one-time-only courses, internships, and independent studies to the minor.

-Minor in Spanish Translation/Interpreting^{1,2,3,4,5} Student Worksheet
+Minor in Spanish Translation/Interpreting Student Worksheet